plusgiant5/TaaprWareV2/README.md

 It's not very secure though.
 With the init script, it's easily detectable because of the insecure hook that doesn't use newcclosure, but on the C++ side it's immune to simple detection methods that I though of while writing it.
 It doesn't trigger any 268/unexpected client behavior kicks, at least not at the time I'm writing this.

-Discord (better exploits soon): https://discord.gg/nAEHrW9EF9
+Discord (better exploits soon): https://discord.gg/kj9cN9MfR4 (NEW)

 # How to build